Public housing is a form of long-term rental social housing which we manage.

 - The number of homes in demand in a given area and how often properties become vacant

-- If they have special location requirements or need a particular type of property (for example, one with modifications), it may take longer.
+- If there household requires housing in a particular location or need a particular type of property (for example, one with modifications).

 Public housing infrastructure program (PHIP)